srnand/Navigating-the-Summit-Robot/README.md

 * Used the map generated in the mapping part and the amcl launch file from the previous parts.
 * Launched a move_base node with common parameters.
-* Performed autonomous navigation using Navfn planner which uses Dijkstra's Algorithm.
+* Performed autonomous navigation using Navfn global planner which uses Dijkstra's Algorithm.
+* Used DWA local planner

 ### Path Planning In Action
 <img src="images/Screen Shot 2018-08-08 at 1.51.47 AM.png" width=650 height=400 >